sai-dev/sai/docs/RUN-LINUX.md

 A pretty strong 9x9 network is [S1](http://sai.unich.it/networks/94619dea457de054503cec030269ce842c47055ba51e96db8fee841dfbaf05f9.gz) from the 9x9 paper, downloadable from the link.

-The steps to compile SAIare the same as above.
+The steps to compile SAI are the same as above.

 ### Run SAI